ehazlett/interlock/docs/extensions/nginx.md

 `docker run -p 80:80 --label interlock.ext.name=nginx nginx`

-Interlock will reload all containers with that label whenever the HAProxy config is updated.
+Interlock will reload all containers with that label whenever the Nginx config is updated.
 Interlock sends a `SIGHUP` to the container.
 This will cause Nginx to reload the configuration without connection interruption.